-December 26, 1947: The day Jack Kramer played his first professional match
+December 26, 1947: The day reigning Wimbledon and US Nationals champ Jack Kramer played his first professional match

 Every day, Tennis Majors goes back in time to look back on a significant event for the tennis world.
-On December 26, 1947, Jack Kramer, facing Bobby Riggs, played his first professional match despite the snowstorm that hit New York City
+On December 26, 1947, Jack Kramer, facing Bobby Riggs, played his first professional match in front of a packed house despite the worst snowstorm that hit New York City

 What exactly happened that day?

-On this day, December 26 in 1947, Jack Kramer, who had won Wimbledon and the US Nationals as an amateur a few months earlier, made his debut as a professional player, facing Bobby Riggs at Madison Square Garden.
-Despite the worst snowstorm in New York history, more than 15,000 people were in the stands to see Kramer lose his first professional match, 6-2, 10-8, 4-6, 6-4.
-Riggs may have won this initial match, but it was Kramer who would have the upper hand on the entire tour (69-20), and went on to dominate professional tennis for the next six years.
+On this day, December 26, 1947, Jack Kramer, who had won Wimbledon and the US Nationals as an amateur a few months earlier, made his debut as a professional player, facing Bobby Riggs at Madison Square Garden.
+Despite the worst snowstorm in New York history, more than 15,000 people were in the stands to see Jack Kramer lose his first professional match, 6-2, 10-8, 4-6, 6-4.
+Riggs may have won this initial match, but it was Kramer who would have the upper hand on the entire tour (69-20) and went on to dominate professional tennis scene for the next six years.

 The Players: Jack Kramer and Bobby Riggs